 - While Mickie James was with the WWE, she would sometimes flicker into being a lesbian, and her finishing move of kicking the other girl in the face would become kissing the other girl to momentarily stun her, and then kicking her in the face.
 It never lasted for long, for some reason, but it was always extremely popular with the fans.

 - One of the main reasons why the TNA stable The Beautiful People was so popular is because of the subtle teasing between Angelina Love and Velvet Sky (they've never kissed onscreen).

-- When Angelina Love and Winter got together, this got subverted, since the audience tends to boo them for being heels no matter what they do (Angelina and Winter have kissed onscreen).
+- When Angelina Love and Winter got together, this got subverted, since the audience tends to boo them for being heels no matter what they do (Angelina and Winter have kissed onscreen without stopping the boos).

 - Subverted in Ohio Valley Wrestling, where Taeler Hendrix and Heidi Lovelace were in a lesbian relationship but never kissed in public until after their relationship had come to an end.
 Hendrix was a manipulative giggling villain Lovelace's kiss showed she was over her.

 - The crowd constantly chants "Kiss!
 Kiss!" whenever Madison Rayne and Brittany interact.